 I’m SO excited/scared/giddy/nervous for this next venture in my life, but really appreciate all the support my friends, family, and boyfriend have given me to lead me here.
 I know this lifestyle will take some getting used to.
 I have so much to learn, but I am up for the challenge.

-These pics were taken at Shnepf Farms in Queen Creek, AZ and you can shop my outfit below. xx
+These pics were taken at Shnepf Farms in Queen Creek, AZ. xx